sourcegraph/about/handbook/engineering/distribution/managed/upgrade_process.md

 git commit -m "$CUSTOMER: cp -R $OLD_DEPLOYMENT/ $NEW_DEPLOYMENT/"
 ```

-Initialize the `NEW_DEPLOYMENT` production deployment using the snapshot created in the previous step, by editing `$CUSTOMER/terraform.tfvars` with something like:
+Initialize the new production deployment (`NEW_DEPLOYMENT`) using the snapshot created in the previous step, by editing `$CUSTOMER/terraform.tfvars` with something like:

 ```diff
  load_balancer_target = "red"